Tuesday, December 27, 2022

 Peggy in plaid coat with Chaplin in Mabel's Busy Day, 1914

-When Chaplin’s Keystone contract expired in December 1914 he leaves for the Essanay company in Chicago, and Peggy secures a contract to support the popular comedians Pokes and Jabbs (Bobby Burns and Walter Stull) to begin in January 1915, and produced by the C-K company of Santa Barbara for distribution by Kriterion.
+When Chaplin’s Keystone contract expired in December 1914, Peggy's contract also ended and she was scheduled to appear in a series of Pokes and Jabbs comedies (Bobby Burns and Walter Stull) to begin in January 1915, and produced by the C-K company of Santa Barbara for distribution by Kriterion.
 In the film trade mags at the time, Kriterion is the first to list ’Peggy Page’ or ‘Paige’ in their ads and publicity hype as having formerly starred with Charles Chaplin; but the C-K series never happened.
-Rather Burns and Stull never happened with C-K so, presumingly, neither did Peggy.
+Rather Burns and Stull never happened with C-K so neither did Peggy.
 In the Los Angeles City Directory of 1915, ‘Peggy Page’ is listed as residing at 1042 Sanborn Ave and an ‘actor,’ possibly hoping to resume her growing film career, or perhaps already acting.
-Sadly very little if anything can be found regarding Peggy Page’s acting career beyond Keystone.
+Sadly very little if anything can be found regarding Peggy Page’s acting career beyond Keystone if any.

 Peggy with Harry McCoy in Mabel's Blunder, 1914